iwVerve/Parafox/Parafox/datafiles/readme.txt

 --Shortcomings--
-The editor currently has no undo and group select feature.
+The editor currently has no group select feature.
 Maybe one day...

 --Controls, shortcuts--